Excel isn't the problem. It's your solution.

 The Reality

-They offer complete customisation for tracking metrics unique to your operation.
-Whether you're a freelancer managing multiple clients, a consultant tracking project-specific costs, a landlord managing their properties, or a self-employed professional with income from various sources, spreadsheets adapt to your reality — not the other way around.
+It offers complete customisation for tracking metrics unique to your operation.
+Whether you're a freelancer managing multiple clients, a consultant tracking project-specific costs, a landlord managing their properties, or a self-employed professional with income from various sources, Excel adapts to your reality, not the other way around.

 What HMRC Actually Requires

-From April 2026, if you're a landlord, self-employed or running a small business with income above the threshold, you need to submit quarterly updates to HMRC.
+From April 2026, if you're a landlord, self-employed or running a small business with income above the threshold, you'll need to submit quarterly updates to HMRC.
 Those updates have to arrive digitally.

-The key requirement: there must be a digital connection between your records and HMRC's systems.
-This is called an "API connection" or a "digital link."
-A standalone spreadsheet can't create that link on its own.
-But a spreadsheet paired with bridging software (like Otis ) absolutely can.
+The key requirement is a digital link between your records and HMRC's systems.
+Excel alone can't create that link.
+Excel paired with bridging software can.

-Your spreadsheet stays exactly as it is.
-Bridging software like Otis reads your data and transforms it into what HMRC needs.
-Then all you have to do is check that our categorisation has matched it correct, 3 more clicks and you're done.
+Your Excel spreadsheet stays exactly as it is.
+Bridging software like Otis reads your data and formats it for HMRC.
+Check the categorisation, click submit, and you're done.

 | Date | Description | Amount | Type | Category | Reference |